Brighton Population 2018

 The French burned down the town in 1514 and again in 1545; however, it was quickly rebuilt, transforming into a flourishing town with a growing population.
 Brighton was devastated by a terrible storm in 1703 and residents left in droves, leaving only the poor behind.
 It did not recover until the late 18th century.

 Most people in Brighton consider themselves to be Christians (42.90%) or non-religious (42.42%).
 2.23% are Muslims, while 1% are Buddhist and 0.98% are Jewish.
 1.66% follow another religion while 8.81 did not state a religion.
-Interestingly, in the 2001 census, Brighton had the highest percentage of residents stating their religion as 'Jedi' among all areas of England and Wales.
+Interestingly, in the 2001 census, Brighton had the highest percentage of residents stating their religion as 'Jedi' among all areas of England and Wales - around 330,000 total individuals responded as such.